WeatherLab/fsodoc/source/contributing/styleguide.rst

 your own applications.

 The `PHP Interop Group <http://www.php-fig.org/>`_ has proposed a number of canonical recommendations for PHP code style.
-CodeIgniter is not a member of of PHP-FIG. We commend their efforts to unite the PHP community, but no not agree with all of their recommendations.
+FSO is not a member of of PHP-FIG. We commend their efforts to unite the PHP community, but no not agree with all of their recommendations.